AFLplusplus/AFLplusplus/README.md

 # Test Branch

-Collects total count of interesting functions (1 max per basic block) on the path in map[1].
+Collects total count of interesting functions (1 max per basic block) and loops on the path in map[1] and map[2].
 Only works for afl-clang-fast default instrumentation with llvm 10.0.1 or newer.

 # American Fuzzy Lop plus plus (afl++)